steveswinsburg/tweetal/README.md

 This is currently being migrated from SVN and needs cleanup.

 ### Features
-* Renders your Twitter feed as a portlet
+* Renders your Twitter feed as a portlet.
-* Rich AJAX interface, using JSON to communicate to servlet
+* Rich AJAX interface, using JSON to communicate to servlet.
-* Allows posting messages, replies, retweets and the deletion of messages
+* Users can post tweets, replies, retweets and delete messages.
-* Uses OAuth to keep your credentials safe
+* Built on OAuth to keep your credentials safe.
-* Uses config page to set OAuth consumer key and secret which allow binary deployment
+* Leverages the portlet config mode to allow the administrator to set OAuth consumer key and secret.
-* Caching tweets on servlet to reduce traffic to Tweetal

 ### Developers
 * Osama Alkadi